The Horners promote excellence in the plastics industry through the five annual awards presented below:

 Details of other training undertaken by the apprentice will be taken into consideration, as well as extra-curricular activities and achievements outside the workplace.

 Nominations for the 2019 winner closed on 8th November and judging takes place in early December.
 The winner will be invited to attend the Livery Companies Skills Council Apprentice Certificate Ceremony in February 2019, in the City of London, where they will receive a prize of £500 and a ceremonial drinking horn, along with the Horners’ Polymer Apprentice Certificate from the Lord Mayor of London.

 Polymer Apprentice of the year 2018 Winner

 Excellence and achievement, in learning and using the skills associated with the polymers industry, were again evident in the candidates achieving recognition in the 2018 Horners’ Company and British Plastics Federation Apprentice Awards.

-Oliver attended the Livery Companies Skills Council Award Ceremony in Glaziers’ Hall on 26th February.
-At this impressive event, the Lord Mayor, Alderman Charles Bowman, and the masters or deputy masters of fourteen livery companies, all splendidly robed, gathered to present Master, Journeyman and Apprentice certificates, recognising career and skills progression and achievement in the crafts and industries associated with their companies.
-Oliver, having accepted, from the Deputy Master Horner, the ”Charge”, which required him to “uphold the high standards expected of all who receive the Apprenticeship Certificate and do your best to continue diligently with your academic and practical studies in the polymers industry”, received the Horners’ Company / BPF Polymer Apprentice Certificate from the Lord Mayor.
-The Deputy Master Horner then presented Oliver (who was accompanied by his proud parents), with the first prize of a ceremonial drinking horn and a cheque for £500.
+He attended the Livery Companies Skills Council Award Ceremony in Carpenters’ Hall on 11th March.
+At this impressive event, the Lord Mayor, Alderman Peter Estlin, and the Masters of fourteen livery companies, all splendidly robed, gathered to present Master, Journeyman and Apprentice certificates, recognising career and skills progression and achievement in the crafts and industries associated with their companies.
+Jake, having accepted, from the Master Horner, the ”Charge”, which required him to “uphold the high standards expected of all who receive the Apprenticeship Certificate and do your best to continue diligently with your academic and practical studies in the polymers industry”, received the Horners’ Company / BPF Polymer Apprentice Certificate from the Lord Mayor.
+The Master Horner then presented him with his certificate and a cheque for £500.